A Novel Approach to Predictive Accuracy Testing in Nested Environments: Empirical Size and Power

-The adjusted version of the test statistic ${\cal S}_{T,adj}^{0}(\lambda_{1}^{0},\lambda_{2}^{0})$ on the other hand is very effective in adjusting for estimation noise (e.g. the earlier empirical size of 6.4\% is now pushed up to 10.4\%), while also showing a tendency to ``over-adjust'' in small to moderately size samples, in particular for larger magnitudes of $\lambda_{2}^{0}$.
+The adjusted version of the test statistic ${\cal S}_{T,adj}^{0}(\lambda_{1}^{0},\lambda_{2}^{0})$ on the other hand is quite effective in adjusting for estimation noise (e.g. the earlier empirical size of 6.4\% is now pushed up to 12\%), while also showing a tendency to ``over-adjust'' in small to moderately size samples, in particular for larger magnitudes of $\lambda_{2}^{0}$.
+Table \ref{tab:Tab6} presents the corresponding size estimates for the average based statistic $\overline{{\cal S}}_{T,adj}({\bm \tau_{0}=0.8};\lambda_{2}^{0})$.
+We note that this latter statistic maintains good to excellent size control for moderate sample sizes across all magnitudes of $\lambda_{2}^{0}$ but requires larger samples when $\lambda_{2}^{0}$ is set near one. \\